Mon1-innovation/MAICA_ChatSubmod/README_EN.md

 MAICA related documents are at https://github.com/Mon1-innovation/MAICA/tree/main/document.

-Please pardon for not putting an instruction here, since it's an unnecessary trouble.
-To know more about MAICA, refer to instruction pages mentioned above.
+Please pardon for not putting an full instruction here, since it's too complicated.
+To know more about MAICA, navigate to instruction pages mentioned above.

 -------------------------